 Planned Giving

-Include the Paralyzed Veterans of America - Wisconsin Chapter in your estate planning
+Include the Paralyzed Veterans of America - Wisconsin Chapter in your Estate Planning

 Watch this short video:

 Join our legacy builders by making a bequest or other estate gift that assures the Paralyzed Veterans of America - Wisconsin Chapter of future funding that will help us continue to provide free programs to Wisconsin's most critically injured veterans and enhance research and education to speed the development of treatments and new resources for paralysis.
 We pride ourselves on being fiscally responsible with donor dollars.
 91 cents of every dollar donated is allocated to programming to serve our paralyzed veterans in Wisconsin.
 PVA-WI is honored to be in the top .1% of nonprofit organizations based on our achievements and financial transparency.
-We have received top ratings from nonprofit governance organizations such as Charity Navigator, GuideStar, Candid, and Better Business Bureau for eight consecutive years.
+We have received top ratings from nonprofit governance organizations such as Charity Navigator, GuideStar, and Better Business Bureau for eight consecutive years.

 Commonly Asked Questions: